SixteMorio/flappyBeard/README.md

-# FlappyBeard English
+# FlappyBird English

-Here is a FlappyBeard type game coded in html/javascript.
+Here is a FlappyBird type game coded in html/javascript.

 To play it: - copied / pasted the coding_game_5 folder into a code reader.
 (VScode)
             - launch the live server